 for Hayfever and Sinusitis In

 German researchers confirm the effectiveness of acupuncture for the treatment of allergies and sinus disorders.
-In an eight week clinical trial, patients receiving acupuncture required less medications and had fewer seasonal allergic rhinitis symptoms than control groups.
-Likewise, quality of life scores were significantly better in the acupuncture group than in either control group.
+In an eight-week clinical trial, patients receiving acupuncture required fewer medications and had fewer seasonal allergic rhinitis symptoms than control groups.
+Likewise, quality of life scores was significantly better in the acupuncture group than in either control group.
 Based on the evidence, the Charité – Universitätsmedizin Berlin researchers conclude that “acupuncture treatment was more effective than the symptomatic drug intervention.”

 The researchers screened 1,588 patients and accepted 414.
 Eligibility was determined at the outset of the local pollen season (i.e., March-May).
 All patients had seasonal allergic rhinitis for a least two years.
 The inclusion age range was limited (16–45 years).
 Participants in both the verum acupuncture treatment group and the sham acupuncture control group were blinded to treatment group allocation.
 The patients did not know whether they received real or sham acupuncture.
 An additional control group received only antihistamine medication (i.e., cetirizine).
 Two patients also took methylprednisolone.

 A total of 60% of acupuncture patients self-administered antihistamine medications during the eight week treatment intervention period.
 A total of 71% of patients in the sham control group self-administered antihistamines and 82% self-administered antihistamines in the drug-only group.

 Patients in the acupuncture group used antihistamines 8.92 days on average during the intervention period.
 Sham acupuncture group patients used antihistamines for an average of 13.41 days and the drugs-only group for an average of 18.07 days.